Licensed Firm #G114979

 Water Damage FAQs

 Most Florida homeowners policies cover sudden and accidental water damage such as burst pipes, appliance failures, and storm-related water intrusion.
-Damage from gradual leaks, poor maintenance, or external flooding is typically excluded.
-A public adjuster analyzes your policy and documents the cause to maximize coverage.
+However, damage from gradual leaks, poor maintenance, or external flooding is typically excluded.
+A public adjuster can analyze your policy and document the cause to secure full coverage.

-In Florida's high humidity environment, mold can begin growing within 24 to 48 hours after water damage.
+In Florida's high humidity environment, mold can begin growing within 24 to 48 hours after water damage occurs.
 This is why immediate documentation and mitigation is critical.
-Delays can lead to secondary mold claims and additional coverage disputes with your carrier.
+Delays in addressing water damage can lead to secondary mold claims and additional coverage disputes.

-Many Florida policies exclude damage from gradual or long-term leaks, covering only sudden and accidental water events.
-Carriers exploit this exclusion to deny legitimate claims by arguing that a pipe burst was actually a slow, pre-existing condition.
+Many Florida insurance policies exclude damage from 'gradual' or 'long-term' leaks, covering only sudden and accidental water events.
+Carriers exploit this exclusion to deny legitimate claims by arguing that a pipe burst or roof leak was actually a slow, pre-existing condition.
 A public adjuster documents the sudden nature of the loss to counter this tactic.

 Call a plumber first to stop the active water flow and prevent further damage.
 Then call a public adjuster immediately.
 Do not begin major repairs or cleanup until the damage is documented.
 Take photos and videos of the damage before any mitigation work begins.

-Common denial reasons include: the carrier classifying damage as gradual rather than sudden, claiming lack of maintenance, arguing the damage falls under a flood exclusion, or asserting that you failed to mitigate.
-A public adjuster can appeal denied claims with proper documentation.
+Common reasons for water damage claim denials include: the carrier classifying the damage as gradual rather than sudden, claiming lack of maintenance, arguing the damage falls under a flood exclusion, or asserting that you failed to mitigate.
+A public adjuster can appeal denied claims with proper documentation and expert analysis.

-Water damage restoration typically ranges from $3,000 to $50,000+ depending on severity, affected area, and whether mold remediation is needed.
-A public adjuster ensures your settlement accurately reflects true restoration costs, not the lowball estimate carriers provide.
+Water damage restoration in Florida typically ranges from $3,000 to $50,000 or more depending on the severity, affected area, and whether mold remediation is needed.
+A public adjuster ensures your insurance settlement accurately reflects the true cost of restoration, not the lowball estimate your carrier provides.

 Free Inspection • No Upfront Costs • FL DFS Licensed #G114979